Working together with stakeholders to increase knowledge about discards and the strategies to reduce them.

 - The third panel addressed the Atlantic and North Sea demersal fisheries, where discard issues might be considered to be the most challenging.
 For some species and fisheries the Landing Obligation should be implemented without too much difficulty, and there are many options by which selectivity can be improved.
 However, two “elephants in the room” remain, which are the focus of most of the fishing industry’s resistance, and which would require some degree of regulatory adaptation to resolve.
 These are (i) the “choke species” problem, particularly where substantial mismatches in quota allocation across countries exist and which cannot always be resolved by quota swaps; and (ii) the excessive costs associated with the obligation to bring unwanted catches ashore in some fisheries.
 It was suggested that discard reduction should be integrated under the overarching goal of MSY-based sustainability, and that the reporting and restrictions on all catches might be more important for fisheries management than whether discards are brought to land or left in the sea.

 - The fourth panel on the Mediterranean Sea recalled the main points discussed during the above-mentioned workshop.
-Important challenges include the lack of information about the Landing Obligation in small-scale fisheries and the risk of developing a market for undersized fish that would counteract the advances made in the last few decades to improve selectivity.
+Important challenges include the lack of information about the Landing Obligation in small-scale fisheries and the risk of developing a market for undersized fish.
+The delegated acts are also mainly based on de minimis but do not include real proposals for improving selectivity.
 The Landing Obligation will likely become a pillar of the regional management plans that are currently being established.

 - Finally, the last panel returned to non-EU countries, discussing experiences in the USA and Australia which do not have discard bans, but which have a number of important by-catch regulations that ensure the overall sustainability of fish stocks and fisheries.
 It was highlighted that the 2013 CFP is the most complicated fisheries policy occurring in the world, and that its outcome is having repercussions in many other regions.
 The growing importance of fish-based pet food products on the American market was also highlighted, illustrating the potential future value of fish discards and by-products.